WebAssembly/spec/document/core/exec/numerics.rst

 :math:`\rlaneselect_B(a^n, b^n, c^n)`
 .....................................

-Relaxed lane select is deterministic where all bits are set or unset in the mask.
-Otherwise depending on hardware, either only the top bit is examined, or all bits are examined (becomes a bitselect).
+Relaxed lane selection is deterministic when all bits are set or unset in the mask.
+Otherwise depending on the host, either only the top bit is examined, or all bits are examined (i.e. it becomes a bit select).

 .. math::
    \begin{array}{@{}llcll}